 As for her goal of making an “art-related project using the ideas” she would “learn from the course,” she changed her plans:

-We have a good network of Stony Brook University students who are in touch with the community activities.
+We have a good network of students who are in touch with the community activities.
 I now plan to hold a fireside with them and the community members with the goal of using the ideas that I have learned from this course.
-In addition, I also plan on hosting a screening of the movie My Name is Khan with Sanjida Cabot and Naomi Escobar (my friends with whom I took this course).
+In addition, I also plan on hosting a screening of the movie My Name is Khan with two friends with whom I took the course.

 For anyone interested in learning more about other religions to hone skills for participating in meaningful conversations, three such courses are scheduled for the remaining months of 2017:

 - Exploring the Qur’an, September 15 – November 16, 2017

 - Zoroastrianism for Deepening and Dialogue, August 25 – October 12, 2017